 Names: The derivation of the genus Athyrium is obscure.
-Stern (Ref.#37A) believes it may come from the Greek athuros, meaning 'spiritless'.
-However, Cobb (Ref.#3a) states that the name is derived from two Greek words: a meaning 'without' and thyrus meaning 'door', the combination referring to the mature sporangia, which barely push back the edge of the indusium, thus appearing as if 'a door did not open'.
+Stern (Ref. #37A) believes it may come from the Greek athuros, meaning 'spiritless'.
+However, Cobb (Ref. #3a) states that the name is derived from two Greek words: a meaning 'without' and thyrus meaning 'door', the combination referring to the mature sporangia, which barely push back the edge of the indusium, thus appearing as if 'a door did not open'.
 The species name filix-femina means "lady fern."
-The genus Athyrium contains only the Lady Ferns which are found in many parts of the world and have been divided into 5 varieties, only two of which occur in North America.
-The authorship for the plant classification is complex - see notes below.
+The genus Athyrium contains only the Lady Ferns which are found in many parts of the world and number around 180 but only two are in North America.
+A. filix-femina has been divided into 5 varieties, of which 4 occur in North America.
+The authorship for the plant classification is complex - see notes below the photos.

-Varieties: A. filix-femina var. angustum, the Northern Lady Fern, has frond blades that are broadest just below the middle, with narrow bases.
+Varieties: When the blade is 1 to 1.5 times the length of the stipe two varieties are possible.
+A. filix-femina var. angustum, the Northern Lady Fern, has frond blades that are broadest just below the middle, with narrow bases.
 Mature spores are golden yellow.
 A. filix-femina var. asplenioides, the Southern Lady Fern, has frond blades broadest just above the base of the frond and mature spores are dark brown.

 Above: The new fronds of Lady Fern in early spring.
+This example without the reddish coloration.
 The fiddleheads emerge with the brown scales that will remain on the stipe during the season.

-Below: 1st photo - Emerging fiddleheads.
+Below: 1st photo - Emerging fiddleheads with reddish coloration.
 2nd photo - newly developing sporophytes just emerged.